wdehoog/shoutcast-sailfish/readme.md

 I use and develop it on my Oneplus One (currently 2.1.2.3).

+See the [screenshots](https://github.com/wdehoog/shoutcast-sailfish/tree/master/screenshots) directory for how it looks.

 A package can be found in my [OBS repository]( http://repo.merproject.org/obs/home:/wdehoog:/shoutcast-sailfish/sailfish_latest_armv7hl/).

 ### Features